 The Philadelphia Giants, with Rube Foster on the mound, win the first Negro Championship Cup when they beat the Cuban X-Giants, 3-2.
 The game attracts 10,000 fans, the largest crowd ever to watch a black baseball game.

-At Shibe Park, A's right-hander Bill McCahan throws a no-hitter as a rookie beating the Senators, 3-0.
+At Shibe Park, A's right-hander Bill McCahan throws a no-hitter as a rookie, beating the Senators, 3-0.
 The WW II test pilot, whose baseball career is cut short when he hurts his arm lifting barrels of oil in his off season job, is the seventh player in baseball history to toss a no-hitter in his freshman year.

 Ron Santo ties the National League record by a third baseman for errors committed in an inning.
-The Cub infielder's three miscues in the second frame lead to a seven-run inning, and an eventual 16-3 victory for San Francisco at Candlestick Park.
+The Cub infielder's three miscues in the second frame lead to a seven-run outburst, and an eventual 16-3 victory for San Francisco at Candlestick Park.

 Future Hall of Famer Bob Gibson gives up a grand slam to Chicago's Pete LaCock, the son of Hollywood Squares host Peter Marshall.
 The Cardinal right-hander faces one more batter to end the inning, retiring Don Kessinger on a ground out, and never returns to a big league mound.

-With two outs in the bottom of the ninth inning, the Jackson Generals overcome a 1-0 deficit when Tom Nevers and Jeff Ball hit back-to-back homers at Mississppi’s Smith-Wills Stadium.
+With two outs in the bottom of the ninth inning, the Jackson Generals overcome a 1-0 deficit when Tom Nevers and Jeff Ball hit back-to-back homers at Mississippi's Smith-Wills Stadium.
 The dramatic decisive Game 5 victory over the Shreveport Captains enables the Astros' AA minor league farm club to capture the Texas League East championship series.

 Todd Stottlemyre and the Cardinals beat the Astros at Busch Stadium, 12-5.
 With his win, the Redbirds' right-hander and his dad Mel set the major league record with 259 victories by a father (164) and son (95), surpassing Dizzy and Steve Trout.

-In the opener of a doubleheader at Citizens Bank Park, Philadelphia's Ryan Howard belts three home runs bringing the first baseman's total to 52.
+In the opener of a doubleheader at Citizens Bank Park, Philadelphia's Ryan Howard belts three home runs, bringing the first baseman's total to 52.
 The sophomore slugger, the 24th major leaguer to reach the milestone, becomes the first Phillies player to hit 50 home runs and passes Ralph Kiner, who hit 51 for the Pirates in 1947, for the most homers hit by a second-year player in big league history.

-The Marlins, who were 11-31 in late May, become the first team since 1899 to reach .500 record after being 20 games below the mediocre mark.
+The Marlins, who were 11-31 in late May, become the first team since 1899 to reach a .500 record after being 20 games below the mediocre mark.
 Their 10-3 victory over the Brewers gets the team even at 68-68, and places the 'Fish' two games behind the Padres in the wild-card standings.

-Making his first start of the season, Mets right hander Pedro Martinez whiffs Reds hurler Aaron Harang to become the 15th major league pitcher to record 3,000 career strike outs.
+Mets right hander Pedro Martinez, making his first start of the season, whiffs Reds hurler Aaron Harang to become the 15th major league pitcher to record 3,000 career strikeouts.
 The three-time Cy Young winner has missed most of the season recovering from rotator cuff surgery.

-Yankee Alex Rodriguez's towering fly ball, which bounces off the Tropicana Field catwalk behind the foul pole in left field, is immediately ruled a home home run by Brian Runge.
-The third base umpire's decision, which is disputed by Rays catcher Dioner Navarro, proves to be correct as the men in blue take 2 minutes, 15 seconds to review the video becoming the first crew to use new instant-replay system since its implementation last week.
+Yankee Alex Rodriguez's towering fly ball, which bounces off the Tropicana Field catwalk behind the foul pole in left field, is immediately ruled a home run by Brian Runge.
+The third base umpire's decision, which is disputed by Rays catcher Dioner Navarro, proves to be correct as the men in blue take 2 minutes, 15 seconds to review the video, becoming the first crew to use new instant-replay system since its implementation last week.

 Pedro Martinez, tossing seven innings of one-hit ball at Citizens Bank Park in the Phillies' 2-1 victory over the Giants, becomes just the tenth pitcher in major league history to win 100 games in both leagues.
-The right-hander compiled a 117-37 record pitching for Boston during his seven year stint in the American League.
+The right-hander compiled a 117-37 (.760) record pitching for Boston during his seven year stint in the American League.

 After starting 13 games with two different clubs, Pat Misch's team finally wins a game he starts when the Mets beat the Rockies, 8-3.
 The former Giants' starter, who earned the Coors Field victory for New York, had tied a dubious mark established over the 1993-94 seasons by Seattle's John Cummings for the longest winless streak endured by a team with the same starter of the mound.

-Stephen Strasburg undergoes reconstructive elbow surgery in which Dr. Lewis Yocum takes a piece of ligament from the 22-year old right-hander's left leg and transplants it into the rookie's pitching elbow.
-The 'Tommy John' surgery might keep the Nationals much-heralded phenom out of the starting rotation until the start of the 2012 season.
+Stephen Strasburg undergoes reconstructive elbow surgery in which Dr. Lewis Yocum takes a piece of ligament from the 22 year-old right-hander's left leg and transplants it into the rookie's pitching elbow.
+The 'Tommy John' surgery might keep the Nationals' much-heralded phenom out of the starting rotation until the start of the 2012 season.

 Needing a two-bagger to become the first major leaguer to hit for the cycle this season, George Kottaras strokes an apparent triple, but accomplishes the feat when the ball bounces off of Tal's Hill, a 20 degree angled incline located in centerfield, over the fence for an unexpected ground-rule double.
-The Brewers backstop also hit a solo homer in the fourth, a sixth inning triple, and singled in the seventh in Milwaukee's 8-4 victory of Houston at Minute Maid park.
+The Brewers backstop also hit a solo homer in the fourth, a sixth inning triple, and singled in the seventh in Milwaukee's 8-4 victory of Houston at Minute Maid Park.

-The Nationals win their 82nd game when they beat Chicago at home, 2-1, assuring the team of their first winning season since leaving Montreal to play in Washington.
+The Nationals win their eighty-second game when they beat Chicago at home, 2-1, assuring the team of their first winning season since leaving Montreal to play in Washington.
 The transplanted team finished at exactly .500 after their first year in the nation's capital, posting an 81-81 record in 2005.